Codinglone/Codinglone/README.md

 # 👋 Hi, I’m NIYOKWIZERWA Fabrice

-I’m a full-stack engineer based in Rwanda, building software that’s meant to be scalable, reliable, and actually work (most of the time 😅).
+I’m a full-stack engineer, building software that’s meant to be scalable, reliable, and actually work (most of the time 😅).

 I work across the stack—from clean, usable interfaces to solid backend systems—and I like turning ideas into end-to-end products that run in the real world.